1871fotc/fotc/docs/cemetery/finding-graves.md

 *<small>Grave markers found on the grass, separated from their grave.</small>*

 To map a marker to a grave, you need to look up old portion books.
-For example, Portion 1, Section 1, Grave 38 in the Portion Book page below, maps to Marker ZI 735, which is annonated with the name *"Gale"*.
+For example, Portion 1, Section 1, Grave 38 in the Portion Book page below, maps to Marker ZI 735, which is annotated with the name *"Gale"*.

 Searching for *"Gale"* in the Brisbane City Council **[Grave location search](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/grave-location-search)** you find, by looking at each entry for *"Gale"*, Ruby Mary Gale, who was buried in 1-1-38 on 24 November 1924.